foxbunny/transplexer-tools/README.md

 that replaces the `initialValue` as the new state.
 This new value is then passed on to the next transformer or the connected callbacks.

-Reduce can be useful for situations where you need persistante state that changes over time.
+Reduce can be useful for situations where we need persistent state that changes over time.
 A simplest example of this is a counter, but more complex things can be done depending on the initial value.

 Example: